Recent developments in mathematical aspects of relativistic fluids: The relativistic Euler equations with a physical vacuum boundary

 \begin{remark} Observe that $B \sim \norm{\bar{\partial} v}_{L^\infty(\Md_t)} + \norm{\bar{\partial} r}_{C^\frac{1}{2}(\Md_t)}$, so that Corollary \ref{C:Continuation_criterion} is very similar to the standard continuation criterion for relativistic Euler that comes from their formulation as a first-order symmetric hyperbolic system.
 See \cite{Disconzi-Ifrim-Tataru-2022} for details. \end{remark}

 \emph{Proof of Theorem \ref{T:Continuation_solutions_vacuum_bry}.} Theorem \ref{T:Continuation_solutions_vacuum_bry} is obtained from the energy estimates that have been briefly discussed in the proof of Theorem \ref{T:LWP_vacuum_bry}.
-In particular, in order to obtain the estimates always with a factor linear in $B$ we need to use some powerful interpolation Theorems obtained by Ifrm and Tataru in \cite{Ifrim-Tataru-2020-arxiv}.
+In particular, in order to obtain the estimates always with a factor linear in $B$ we need to use some powerful interpolation Theorems obtained by Ifrm and Tataru in \cite{Ifrim-Tataru-2024}.

-\begin{remark} Local existence and uniqueness for the classical compressible Euler equations with a physical vacuum boundary have been obtained by Coutand and Shkoller \cite{Coutand-Shkoller-2011, Coutand-Shkoller-2012} and Jang and Masmoudi \cite{Jang-Masmoudi-2015, Jang-Masmoudi-2009, Jang-Masmoudi-2011, Jang-Masmoudi-2012} and, more recently, by Ifrim and Tataru \cite{Ifrim-Tataru-2020-arxiv}, where analogues to Theorems \ref{T:LWP_vacuum_bry}, \ref{T:Continuation_solutions_vacuum_bry} and Corollary \ref{C:Continuation_criterion} have been obtained for the classical compressible Euler equations.
+\begin{remark} Local existence and uniqueness for the classical compressible Euler equations with a physical vacuum boundary have been obtained by \cite{Coutand-Shkoller-2011, Coutand-Shkoller-2012} and \cite{Jang-Masmoudi-2015, Jang-Masmoudi-2009, Jang-Masmoudi-2011, Jang-Masmoudi-2012} and, more recently, by \cite{Ifrim-Tataru-2024}, where analogues to Theorems \ref{T:LWP_vacuum_bry}, \ref{T:Continuation_solutions_vacuum_bry} and Corollary \ref{C:Continuation_criterion} have been obtained for the classical compressible Euler equations.
 At the risk of being repetitive, however, we once more stress that results in the relativistic setting should not be taken for granted as simple extensions of the non-relativistic case. \end{remark}